 - A great video

 - Anything with a celebrity involved

 This list is (of course) incomplete.
-You simply have to think – if I shared this from someone else’s account, how would that reflect on me?
-That’s what everyone thinks when they share something, and so generating content that makes people seem cool in some way makes it much more shareable.
+You have to think – if I shared this from someone else’s account, how would that reflect on me?
+That’s what everyone thinks when they share something, so generating content that makes people seem cool somehow makes it much more shareable.

 About 20% of people still follow back on Twitter.
-This means for every 5 people you follow on there, 1 is likely to follow you.
+This means for every five people you follow on there; one is likely to follow you.
 This works to a greater or lesser extent on other social media platforms and is why you often see new accounts following loads of people.
-It’s not the best plan by any means, but being free and easy with who you follow will get you more followers.
+It’s not the best plan, but being free and easy with who you follow will get you more followers.

-There are some risks to this strategy as many people judge social media accounts based on the ratio of how many people they follow to how many follow them.
-This is known as the “cool ratio”, although I personally think it’s pretty dumb.
+This strategy has some risks, as many people judge social media accounts based on the ratio of how many people they follow to how many follow them.
+This is known as the “cool ratio”.

-Regardless, following too many people just in the vague hope that they will follow back is just not the best plan.
-Freely following people who you think might be cool can work out great though for many reasons.
+Regardless, following too many people in the vague hope that they will follow back is not the best plan.
+Freely following people you think might be cool can work out great for many reasons.
 If it turns out you don’t actually like them, you can always unfollow them later!

 Be the best version of yourself.
 Be interesting, be persistent, and be smart when you post.
-Most of all be social.
-If you can do all these things for the foreseeable future, you should see your follower account keep increasing.
+Most of all, be social.
+If you can do all these things for the foreseeable future, your follower account should keep increasing.